15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 “I’ve figured out how to combat my biggest weakness: my attitude.
 Every prior diet derailed after making poor food choices, because I would think, ‘There goes my diet today, so I should eat whatever I want, and get back on track tomorrow.’
 And then I’d stretch ‘tomorrow’ to ‘next week’ to ‘next month’ to ‘next year.’
 So now I eliminate temptation wherever I can.
 I keep lots of healthy options at home, so I never feel stuck eating the same thing.” – David Garcia, @keepitupdavid

 David has unlocked one of our favorite tips: always be prepared.
-When you have nothing but healthy food options at home, it’s hard to give into junk food cravings.
-Why not stock up on these 20 Best Low-Carb, Packaged Snacks for Weight Loss?
+When you have nothing but healthy food options at home, it’s hard to give in to junk food cravings.
+Start by replacing your go-to vices with low-carb snacks that keep you full and crush cravings.

 Julie Ana Kim, 72 Pounds